RichardHightower/akka-ec2-example/README.md

 # Akka EC2, ECS, Terraform, Packr, Ansible, Gradle Example

+The latest updates of this page could be on the wiki.

 The objective is just to create a simple Akka EC2 example.
 The example is about Terraform, Packr, EC2, Docker, ECS, Docker Compose, etc.